mfreed7/shadow-dom-selection/README.md

     - `Selection.collapseToEnd()/collapseToStart()` - These will be updated to work as expected for selections that include cross-tree endpoints.
     - `deleteFromDocument()` - This should work as-expected, even if range endpoints are in different trees.
     - `extend()` - This should work as-expected, even if the new `focusNode` is in a different shadow tree.
+    - User selection via mouse, keyboard, etc. - The selection generated by this activity should be allowed to start and end anywhere in the document, including inside any `open` or `closed` shadow trees.
+The behavior should be equivalent to calls to `setBaseAndExtent()`, modulo [canonicalization behavior](#canonicalization).

 - Perhaps more nuanced:
     - `Selection.containsNode()` - This must be modified to work correctly for slotted content, in addition to general cross-tree selections.
 For example, if an un-slotted child of a `Node` in the range is queried, this method should return `false`, even though that child is reachable in a tree-of-trees walk from `anchorNode` to `focusNode`.
 Since it is not slotted, the user does not see it, so it should not be considered to be part of the selection.
 Since the previous behavior was unaware of shadow trees entirely, this does not seem like much of a compat risk.